 Elements has one, low fee, and then you get access to a huge collection of assets—Microsoft Word documents, photos, graphics, fonts, and much more!
 And yes, that's all included with that one fee.

-Freely download and test out as many newsletter templates as you like, and don't waste time worrying about extra costs or licenses.
+Freely download and test out as many newsletter and bulletin templates as you like, and don't waste time worrying about extra costs or licenses.
 There's one low fee for unlimited downloads.
 So, download as much content as you like!